Sikae/SelectionProcessCS50Puyo/README.md

 This repository contains information about the selection process applied to the applicants of CS50 Puyo.
 A notebook is included with a detailed explanation of the process.
-The data used is in `Applicants.csv`, which contains the following columns.
+The data used is in `applicants.csv`, which contains the following columns.

 |Column Name|Description
 |---|---|